joseamtalavera/beworking_app/README.md

-# BeWorkig Virtual Offices Platform
+# BeWorking: Virtual Offices Platform

 This project is a full-stack web application designed to facilitate the registering of Virtual Offices.
 It leverages a React.js frontend, Node.js-Express backend, and PostgreSQL database to provide a seamless user experience for registering, logging in, and managing bookings.